A group of rappers seek to get rich quick.

 “Working?
 Huh, I asked you to cut the grass today.
 I noticed you didn’t do it.
 Too busy fooling around on bloody Tic Tök?”

 The group had been practicing for weeks.
-Greg was the poet and the rapper.
-The others did the backing soundtrack and the break dancing.
+Greg was the rapper, the others did the backing and the break dancing.

-Greg’s friends made a move.
-“We’ll get going, Greg.”
+His friends made a move to leave.
+“We’ll get going then, Greg.”
 Baz grabbed his black leather jacket.
 “See you, Mr Green.”

 “When are you going to look for a job?”
-Mr Green shook his head, “You're wasting your life with those losers.
+Mr Green shook his head, not expecting his son to answer.
+“You're wasting your life with those losers.
 Playing stupid video games and rappin’ ain’t going to get you anywhere.”

 Gary turned to face away from his father and mouthed the words, “When I was your age…”